VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Optional TLS server name to use for connections to -datasource.url.
 By default, the server name from -datasource.url is used
   -datasource.url string
     	VictoriaMetrics or vmselect url.
 Required parameter.
+E.g. http://127.0.0.1:8428 -disableAlertgroupLabel
+    	Whether to disable adding group's name as label to generated alerts and time series.
-E.g. http://127.0.0.1:8428 -dryRun -rule
+  -dryRun -rule
     	Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
   -enableTCP6